We may earn money or products from the companies mentioned in this post.

 I joined to experience God in a new way and to get peace about issues in my life.

 I’m a homeschooling Mama of two littles and am starting small with 5 minutes a day.
-I’m constantly giving the excuse I can’t pray during the day because I’m too busy.
-I’m hoping that starting small and telling myself I only have to do 5 minutes will help and I’ll grow from there.
+In addtiona, I’m constantly giving the excuse I can’t pray during the day because I’m too busy.
+Also, I’m hoping that starting small and telling myself I only have to do 5 minutes will help and I’ll grow from there.

 I homeschool four littles.
 I’m starting at 10 minutes and hopefully ending with 15, kneeling in the mornings.
 Adding a minute or so each day.
 My main prayer request is to tame my tongue.
 Not so much what I say, but how I say it.